-In the early 1970s, plaintiffs filed an “equity” lawsuit challenging the constitutionality of New Mexico’s education finance system because expenditures varied markedly depending on local school district wealth.
-The case was settled before trial when New Mexico leaders decided to fund the operations portion of education costs at the state level and provide essentially equal resources to each district.
-The 1974 Public School Finance Act resulted in the state funding over 80% of education costs, second only to Hawai’i in this regard, and the system has continued to produce more equitable funding than systems in most states.
-However, for capital funding, local districts have borne primary responsibility.
+In the early 1970s, plaintiffs filed a lawsuit challenging the constitutionality of New Mexico’s education finance system.
+This equity lawsuit alleged that expenditures varied unconstitutionally depending on local school districts’ wealth.
+The parties reached a settlement before trial when New Mexico leaders shifted funding for school operations to the state level in order to provide essentially equal resources to each district.
+The 1974 Public School Finance Act resulted in the state funding over 80% of education costs.

-Over the years, facilities in many low-property-wealth school districts deteriorated.
-In 1998, a number of these districts brought a capital funding/facilities suit, Zuni School District v.
+Over the years, however, facilities in many low-property-wealth school districts deteriorated.
+In 1998, a number of these districts brought a suit, Zuni School District v.
 State, CV-98-14-II (Dist.
 Ct., McKinley County Oct.
 14, 1999), claiming that the funding system for capital items was unconstitutional.
-The trial court granted partial summary judgment in favor of plaintiffs and ordered the state to “establish and implement a uniform funding system for capital improvements . . . and for correcting existing past inequities” and set a deadline at the end of the 2001 legislative session.
+After the Public School Finance Act was implemented, local districts still bore primary responsibility for capital funding.
+The trial court ordered the state to “establish and implement a uniform funding system for capital improvements . . . and for correcting existing past inequities.”

-At the end of 2001, a proposal to fund a $1.2 billion capital program was defeated by a filibuster, and the state settled on nearly $400 million and a new capital funding system intended to establish a standards-based, adequacy level for facilities in all districts.
+At the end of 2001, a proposal to fund a $1.2 billion capital program was defeated by a filibuster.
+Instead, the state settled on a $400 million capital program and created a new capital funding system intended to establish a standards-based adequacy level for facilities in all districts.

-Two separate groups of parents of educationally disadvantaged, Latino and Native American students filed wide-ranging education adequacy litigations in the spring of 2014 against the State of New Mexico, and its Public Education Department.
-The suits charge that New Mexico is denying their children the “uniform and sufficient education” guaranteed by Art XII §1 of the state constitution, and one of them claims violations of the state constitution’s equal protection clause as well.
+Two separate groups of parents of educationally disadvantaged, Latino and Native American students filed education adequacy litigations in the spring of 2014 against the State of New Mexico and its Public Education Department.
+The suits charge that New Mexico is denying children the “uniform and sufficient education” guaranteed by Art XII §1 of the state constitution, and one suit claims violations of the state constitution’s equal protection clause as well.

-After two months of testimony by nearly 80 witnesses, trial in these consolidated cases concluded in August, 2017.
-A decision is expected in the fall or winter.
+Subsequently, the Martinez and Yazzie cases were consolidated.
+After two months of testimony by nearly 80 witnesses, trial in these consolidated cases concluded in August 2017.
+A decision is expected in the winter or spring of 2018.